mondo989/MemeSync/README.md

 - Optional: Add a thumbnail meme at the beginning of the video

 - Input: YouTube URL (with optional start and end time)
-- Output: An MP4 video with meme images synchronized approximately to the lyrics
+- Output: An MP4 video with meme images synchronized precisely to the lyrics
 - No user interface required (CLI-based MVP)
 - Automation: No manual tagging or editing
 - Works entirely offline/local, except for: